juxt/bidi/README.md

 routes are defined in a data structure there are numerous advantages - they can be read in from a configuration file, generated, computed, transformed by functions and introspected - all things which macro-based DSLs make harder.
-This project also avoids 'terse' forms for the route definitions, it is better to learn and live with a single data structure.

-The logic for matching routes is separated from the responsibility for handling requests.
-This is an important
+For example, suppose you wanted to use the same set of routes in your application and in your production [Nginx](http://wiki.nginx.org/Main) or [HAProxy](http://haproxy.1wt.eu/) configuration.
+Having your routes defined in a single data structure means you can programmatically generate your configuration, making your environments easier to manage and reducing the chance of discrepancies.

-[architectural principle](http://www.infoq.com/presentations/Simple-Made-Easy).
-So
+bidi also avoids 'terse' forms for the route definitions- reducing the number of parsing rules for the data structure is valued over convenience for the programmer.
+Convenience can always be added later with macros.

-you can match on things that aren't necessarily handlers, like keywords which you can use to lookup your handlers, or whatever you want to
+Finally, the logic for matching routes is separated from the responsibility for handling requests.
+This is an important [architectural principle](http://www.infoq.com/presentations/Simple-Made-Easy).
+So you can match on things that aren't necessarily handlers, like keywords which you can use to lookup your handlers, or whatever you want to